Retail AIFs prospectus requirements.

 - persons who accept responsibility for the information in the prospectus;

-- material provisions of contracts between the fund and key third parties, including the management company, general partner, investment company;
+- material provisions of contracts between the fund and key third parties, including the management company, general partner, and investment company;

 - authorised share capital;